phodal/autodev-lotus/ai-core/README.md

 ## Configuration

-### Setting Up API Keys
+### Setting Up API Keys and Models

 1. Open the Chat App
 2. Click the Settings icon (⚙️) in the header
 3. Select your preferred LLM provider
+4. Choose a model from the dropdown list, or select "Custom Model..." to enter a custom model name
-4. Enter your API key
+5. Enter your API key
-5. Click Save
+6. Click Save

-Your API key is stored locally in `~/.lotus/ai/llm_config.properties` and never sent to external servers.
+Your API key and model configuration are stored locally in `~/.lotus/ai/llm_config.properties` and never sent to external servers.

+### Model Selection

+- **Predefined Models**: Each provider has a curated list of recommended models.
+Select from the dropdown for quick access.
+- **Custom Models**: If you need to use a newer model or a specific model variant, select "Custom Model..." and enter the model name directly.
+- **Default Models**: If no model is specified, the system uses the latest recommended model for the selected provider.

 ### Environment Variables